Visit: PointsBet Sportsbook

 PointsBet has exciting offers available to new players.

-For starters, simply signing up for an account will net you a free $25 bet.
+For starters, simply signing up for an account will net you 2 risk free bets worth up to $200.
+The welcome offers are as follows:

 To activate the bonus, players need only enter promo code PLAYNJ.
-Then make a qualifying deposit, and the money is on its way.
-Please bear in mind that this bonus only applies to your first deposit.
+Then make your qualifying bets safe in the knowledge that they now represent risk free wagers.
+Please bear in mind that this bonus only applies to new players.

 PointsBet is a fantastic choice for bettors who stick primarily to the major betting markets because of its simple interface.